 Time theft can result in huge losses for your company.
 You may have surveillance cameras, physical security, and access control solutions in place to curb employee theft, but even with those loss prevention measures, time is often still easy to steal.
 And inaccurate or untruthful information on time cards can be costing you thousands of dollars, limiting productivity, and stifling your ability to run a profitable business.

-Types of Time Theft
+Types Of Time Theft

 Employees can commit time theft in a variety of ways:

-Late starts/early finishes: Employees may punch in but not get to work immediately or wrap up their day early, but wait until the official end of the shift to punch out.
+Employees may punch in but not get to work immediately or wrap up their day early, but wait until the official end of the shift to punch out.

-Personal activities at work: The activity of an employee on a manufacturing line may be easy to monitor, but how about an employee sitting at a computer?
+The activity of an employee on a manufacturing line may be easy to monitor, but how about an employee sitting at a computer?
 Much of their day could be spent browsing the internet or reading social media posts.

-Potential Cost to Your Business, According to Time Theft Statistics
+Potential Cost To Your Business, According To Time Theft Statistics

 If an employee routinely adds 10 minutes to each time card, over a five-day work week, that’s 50 minutes — almost an hour — of nonproductive time you’ve paid for.
 If that employee works 50 weeks each year, the time clock theft grows to about 41 hours — more than a week’s worth of work.
 If your total labor costs are $30 per hour, time theft by that one employee costs you $1,230 each year.

 If one employee has fallen into the routine of adding time and receives no punishment for time stealing, it’s likely others have noticed and assume there aren’t any time theft consequences.
 As a result, they may commit time theft as well.
-If 10 employees at the same pay rate all add 10 minutes to their time cards each day, it would add up to an annual cost of $12,300 in additional labor costs — for zero productivity.
+If 10 employees at the same pay rate all add 10 minutes to their timecards each day, it would add up to an annual cost of $12,300 in additional labor costs — for zero productivity.

 Research shows this is all more than just theoretical.
 A recent survey found 43 percent of employees commit time theft by padding their time cards, 45 percent by recording inaccurate times, 23 percent by buddy punching, and others by using work time for personal activities or frequent breaks.
 Moreover, time theft statistics show one-quarter of employees falsely report the amount of time they’ve worked between 76 percent and 100 percent of the time.